 Our church’s vision statement is to “Love and Serve through Christ.”
 It is our belief that we can only do that if we are an active and purposeful presence and resource of service to our community in meaningful ways.
 We have a number of ways in which our members (and non-members) currently serve:

 - Food Pantry – Our food pantry serves as the only one in Radnor Township.
-Serving over 35 families every month, we provide 1 grocery bag of non-perishable food items per household per week (while supplies last) to families in need.
+Serving over 35 families a week, we provide 1 grocery bag of non-perishable food items per household per week (while supplies last) to families in need.
 For information about how you can support us or for our food pantry distribution hours, visit our food pantry page.

 - Radnor Township Civic Association (RTCA) – The RTCA is the only African-American-owned civic center on the Main Line, and has provided a low-cost resource for wedding receptions, community gatherings, after-school tutoring, and social clubs for nearly a century.
 During the Great Depression, it housed the homeless, and stood the test of time until 2014 when its doors had to close due to water damage.
 Our journey with them began in Christmas 2015, when our church family committed our Christmas Challenge funds ($18,500) towards the refurbishment of the RTCA.
 This launched a new wave of interest in this local landmark that resulted in not merely monetary involvement but multiple community workdays that have helped with repairs, new equipment installments, and many opportunities for the community to get involved.
-Although it had been in disrepair for a season, RTCA is well on its way back to full service in our community.
-Since then, we have continued to partner with RTCA; and five other churches in our community, Radnor Township, Villanova University, and concerned individuals and neighbors have pulled together to re-open RTCA’s doors and return to service in our community!
+Although it had been in disrepair for a season, RTCA is now back to full service in our community.
+We continue to partner with RTCA; and other churches in our community, Radnor Township, Villanova University, and concerned individuals and neighbors to support RTCA’s service in our community!

 - Chosen 300 / Homeless Ministry – Every other month, our church prepares, cook, provides hospitality, and serves a meal to the homeless at Chosen 300’s Pottstown location.
 This meal is accompanied with worship and a short message, all coordinated by our own volunteers.
 This partnership with Chosen 300 and its leaders began Christmas Eve 2016, when our church family family’s volunteers chose to spend their Christmas Eve giving back by serving the homeless in our very first Chosen 300 meal.
 All involved could not deny that it was not merely the hungry who were profoundly blessed that night, and the joy of that experience was greater than any money could buy—and so, our church continues this ministry on a regular basis, having seen that it is a far greater gift to give than it is to receive.